 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
+Slopes and uneven flooring noted.
+We recommend that any loose or uneven flooring be reaffixed in accordance with good maintenance practice.

-Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
-Internal glazing should be checked for safety glass.
+Internal joinery and kitchen fittings

+Repair category 1

+Notes Within the limitations of our inspection no significant defects were noted.

 Chimney breasts and fireplaces

 Repair category 1

-Notes A number of fireplaces have been removed.
+Notes The fireplaces have been blocked over.
 It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.